datduong/ClassifyFovealHypoplasia/README.md

 ### Train classifier with generated images.

 Please use [this GAN model]() to make fake images.
 Because fake images can only be trained from the real images, we will not be considering metadata.
-Scripts to train a classifier using both real and fake images are [here](https://github.com/datduong/ClassifyFovealHypoplasia/tree/master/Experiment/Scripts).
+Scripts to train a classifier using both real and fake images are [here](https://github.com/datduong/ClassifyFovealHypoplasia/tree/master/Experiment/Scripts/Img_withfake_FH_score).
 Again, please change folder path according to your own machine.

+We trained the classifier using both real images and fake images.
+The fake images were generated at the mix ratio of 90-to-10.
+For example, a fake image would have 90% characteristic of Foveal Hypoplasia score 1 and 10% characteristic of Foveal Hypoplasia score 2.

 ### Example of training.